What We'll Cover

 Material sourcing that matches your budget

 The same kitchen renovation can cost wildly different amounts depending on where materials come from.
 A contractor who only sources from one place is locked into one price tier.
-A contractor with relationships across multiple suppliers — premium design showrooms for high-end finishes, wholesale suppliers for mid-range, and cost-effective sources for budget-conscious projects — can match the materials to what you actually want to spend.
+A contractor with relationships across multiple suppliers (premium design showrooms for high-end finishes, wholesale suppliers for mid-range, and cost-effective sources for budget-conscious projects) can match the materials to what you want to spend.

 Scope that's nailed down before work starts

 The single biggest cause of “over budget” is scope that wasn't defined clearly enough before the first nail was driven.
-A good estimate doesn't just list what's included — it explicitly states what isn't.
-If the estimate says “kitchen renovation” but doesn't specify whether that includes moving the gas line or replacing the subfloor, you're going to find out the hard way.
+A good estimate states what's included and what isn't.
+If the estimate says “kitchen renovation” but doesn't specify whether that covers moving the gas line or replacing the subfloor, you're going to find out the hard way.

 How rework drives up costs

 Industry data shows rework adds 5–15% to total project costs.
 On a $200,000 renovation, that's $10,000 to $30,000 in work that has to be torn out and redone.
-And the majority of it isn't because someone used the wrong grout color — it's because the information passed from the general contractor to the sub was wrong, incomplete, or misunderstood.
+And most of it comes from bad information passed between the general contractor and the sub (wrong, incomplete, or misunderstood), not from someone using the wrong grout color.

 When a GC scrambles to find available subs for each job, quality varies.
 The tile guy who was great on the last project isn't available, so they call someone new.
 That new sub doesn't know the GC's standards, doesn't know the project history, and has no relationship to protect.
 If the work isn't right, it gets redone on your timeline and often on your dime.